nsweatlas/mahallahfriendfinder/README.md

 ### Introduction

-FriendFinder connects and shares your location with your roommates.
+FriendFinder is a mobile app that allows students to track the location of their friends.
+This app designed to provide users with real-time information about the whereabouts of their roommates.
+Also, giving them peace of mind and a sense of security by connecting and sharing your location with your roommates.

 ### Objectives

 Objective
-* Application for students living in dorms to know the location of their roomates when they students are worried about whereabouts and safety of roomates.
+* Application for students living in dorms to know the location of their roomates when students are worried whereabouts and safety of roomates.

 ### Features and Functionalities